 We are independent of the Entity in accordance with the auditor independence requirements of the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code) that are relevant to our audit of the financial report in Australia.

 Declarations

 I declare that I am an approved auditor as registered by the RO Commissioner (Reg.
-No. AA2017/147) as defined in the Fair Work (Registered Organisations) Act 2009.
+No. AA2017/147) as defined in the Fair Work (Registered Organisations) Act 2009 (and as amended by subsequent legislation).